Table of Contents

 The concert took place the week before the start of the 2004 Republican National Convention, during a public argument over New York City’s refusal to allow protestors to hold a rally on Central Park’s Great Lawn.

-According to Judge Buchwald’s ruling, the atmosphere of the event was political.
+According to Judge Buchwald’s ruling, the event’s atmosphere was political.
 During a pause between songs, one audience member, Daniel Forbes, yelled out, “Central Park is not a grass museum.
 Open the Park.
-The Constitution is more important than grass,”… open the park.”
+The Constitution is more important than grass “… open the park.”

 A security guard at Lincoln Center approached Mr. Forbes, speaking with another man, and asked if he was OK and whether he required help.
 Four cops from the NYPD arrested Lincoln Center trustee and member of the Chorus Line Board, Stephen Forbes, and transported him to a local precinct for minor violations.